-Application : Applied Explanation on application of the practice ÷ As part of the measures taken by the Company to curb the spread of COVID-19 and taking into consideration the paramount safety and wellbeing of the shareholders of the Company, the Third AGM of the Company was held on 28 September 2020 as a fully virtual meeting via live streaming and online RPV Facilities provided by Tricor Investor & Issuing House Services Sdn.
+Application : Applied Explanation on application of the practice : As part of the measures taken by the Company to curb the spread of COVID-19 and taking into consideration the paramount safety and well-being of the shareholders of the Company, the Fourth AGM of the Company was held on 22 July 2021 as a fully virtual meeting via live streaming and online RPV provided by Tricor Investor & Issuing House Services Sdn.
 Bhd. ("TIIHS") via its TIIH Online website.
-This was also in line with the revised Guidance Note on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission Malaysia on 15 July 2020 (including any amendments that were made from time to time).
-All members of the Board were present at the Broadcast Venue, and the shareholders and proxies were invited and encouraged to participate remotely at the Third AGM via the RPV provided by TIIHS.
-Although the voting process at the First and Second AGMs held in 2018 and 2019 respectively was conducted through an electronic poll voting system, but as the Third AGM was held fully virtual, the voting process for the Third AGM was conducted by online remote voting via the RPV facilities, and the results of the votes were scrutinised by an independent scrutineer.
-Upon verification of the poll voting results by the independent scrutineer, the results were projected on the broadcast screen for the benefit of the shareholders and proxies present.
-The minutes of the Third AGM is also available on AAGB's website.
-The Company had, at its Third AGM, sought the shareholders' approval and the special resolution was approved for AAGB to adopt the proposed amendments to its existing Constitution, which were made mainly to have express constitutional provisions to allow remote participation at general meetings and the appointment of proxy(ies) and/or representative(s) to attend, speak and vote at any general meeting/meeting of members of the Company and/or any adjournment thereof to be lodged via electronic means, to enhance administrative efficiency.
+This was also in line with the revised Guidance Note on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission Malaysia on 16 July 2020 (including any amendments that were made from time to time).
+All members of the Board were present remotely via RPV, and the shareholders and proxies were invited and encouraged to participate remotely at the Fourth AGM via the RPV provided by TIIHS.
+The voting process at the Fourth AGM was conducted by online remote voting via the RPV facilities, and the results of the votes were scrutinised by an independent scrutineer.
+The EGMs held by the Company in 2021 were also held fully virtually from an online meeting platform in Malaysia, and the voting process was conducted via the RPV facilities provided by TIIHS.
+The minutes of the Fourth AGM and EGMs held in 2021 are also available on Capital A's website at https://capitala.airasia.com/agm_egm.html The Company will continue to leverage technology and tools to enhance the quality of its shareholder engagement and facilitate further participation by shareholders at its general meetings.
+Explanation for departure : •